Medical Resources in Iceland

 You can visit the central primary care clinic in Smaratorg without an appointment from 17:00 23:30 on weekdays and 9:00 to 23:30 on weekends.
 From 23:30 to 8:00 you should call 1770 as described above.

 It is also possible to establish yourself as a patient with a private physician.
 We have provided a list of doctors that you may use as a guide in finding a physician that meets your specific needs.
-The U.S. Embassy assumes no responsibility for the professional ability or integrity of persons or practices whose names appear on the following list. he names listed are arranged alphabetically, and the order in which they appear has no significance.
+The U.S. Embassy assumes no responsibility for the professional ability or integrity of persons or practices whose names appear on the following list.

 For U.S. Citizens Living in Iceland: Affordable Care Act